GameDriver-io/gdio.unity_api.doc/gdio.unity_api.v2/ApiClient/StartVideoRecording.md

 # ApiClient.StartVideoRecording method (1 of 3)

-Start a video recording of the game's screen.
-Optionally center the video capture on a specific screen position.
+Use this function to start a video recording of the screen space viewport.

 ```csharp
 public void StartVideoRecording(float imageScale = 1, float magnification = 1, int timeout = 60)